RSCC Policies & Guidelines

 - Eligible employees earn and accrue sick leave for each month upon completion of service for a major fraction thereof.

-- MODFY employees who are employed during the period which would normally be the non-duty period of their appointment shall accrue sick leave at the rate of 7.5 hours for each month of full-time employment.
-For part-time employment during that period, MODFY employees shall accrue sick leave on a prorated basis in accordance with Section II, paragraph B of this section.
+- All modified fiscal year (MODFY) employees who are employed during the period which would normally be the non-duty period of their appointment shall accrue sick leave at the rate of 7.5 hours for each month of full-time employment.
+For part-time employment during that period, MODFY employees shall accrue sick leave on a prorated basis in accordance with Item B of this section.

-- Notwithstanding any other provision herein which might be construed to the contrary, regular nine-month academic personnel shall accrue 67.5 hours (9 days) of sick leave for full-time employment for a full academic year and 22.5 hours (3 days) of sick leave for full-time employment throughout summer sessions.
+- Notwithstanding any other provision herein which might be construed to the contrary, regular nine-month academic personnel shall accrue 67.5 hours (9 days) of sick leave for full-time employment for a full academic year and up to 22.5 hours (3 days) of sick leave for full-time employment throughout summer sessions based on hours worked during the summer.

 - Use of Sick Leave

-Sick leave and Family and Medical Leave Act (FMLA) leave shall run concurrently in accordance with the provisions of PA-05-01.
-Access the complete detailed RSCC Policy PA-05-01, Family, Medical and Servicemember Leave, at www.roanestate.edu/policies/.
-(Note: Unless an employee is on a reduced or intermittent work schedule, periods of less than three (3) days shall be not designated as FMLA leave.)
-Refer to TBR Policy 5:01:01:08.
+- Sick leave and Family and Medical Leave (FML) shall run concurrently in accordance with the provisions of PA-05-01.
+Access the complete detailed RSCC policy PA-05-01, Family and Medical Leave, at www.roanestate.edu/policies/.
+(Note: Unless an employee is on a reduced or intermittent work schedule, periods of less than three (3) days shall be not designated as Family and Medical Leave.)
+Refer to TBR policy 5.01.01.08 Parental Leave.
+(Access the complete detailed TBR policy 5.01.01.08 at https://policies.tbr.edu.

 - Other members of the family who reside within the home of the employee

-- Sick leave may not be used by nine-month academic personnel for absences due to illness or injury during a summer session unless the employee has been physically present and actually commenced employment for the term in question.
+- Sick leave may not be used by nine-month academic personnel for absences due to illness or injury during a summer or other inter-session unless the employee has been physically present and actually commenced employment for the term in question.

-- Subject to the conditions outlined in Transfer of Sick Leave between Employees, TBR Policy 5:01:01:15, sick leave may be transferred to members of the institution/school's Sick Leave Bank(s).
+- Subject to the conditions outlined in Transfer of Sick Leave between Employees, RSCC policy PA-10-03, sick leave may be transferred to members of the institution's Sick Leave Bank(s).

 - Physician's Statement or Other Certification